 Many small business owners have no idea what type of commercial insurance they really need.
 After all, nobody wants to spend money unnecessarily.
 For most, all that is required is general liability coverage.
-If that is your business, then you should consider commercial general liability insurance (CGL).

 What is Commercial General Liability Insurance?